Mental Health Support New Yorkers Can Access While Staying Home

 Apply to receive benefits while staying home, including the Supplemental Nutrition Assistance Program (SNAP) and Cash Assistance (CA), from the NYC Human Resources Administration

-Information on COVID-19 and rent hardships for residents from the New York City Housing Authority (NYCHA)
+Information on COVID-19 and rent hardships, Section 8, and meal delivery for residents from the New York City Housing Authority (NYCHA)

 Tenants’ rights during the COVID-19 crisis, from the NYC Mayor’s Office to Protect Tenants